joergjo/kubeup/README.md

 Alternatively, you can use the included `Dockerfile` to build a Docker container image.
 A ready to use container image is available [here](https://hub.docker.com/repository/docker/joergjo/kubeup)

 ## Configuration
 By default, `kubeup` uses the `LogNotifier`.
-To use `SendGridNotifier`, set the following environment variables:
+To use `SendGridNotifier`, set the following environment variables before starting `kubeup`:

 - `KU_SENDGRID_APIKEY`: Your SendGrid API key
 - `KU_SENDGRID_FROM`: The E-mail's from address
 - `KU_SENDGRID_FROM`: The E-mail's to address